Night-Wisp/client.js/README.md

 The function argument will take 2 inputs, *data* and *callback*.

-The data input will have the data sent rom the http client.
+The data input will have the data sent from the http client.

 The callback function will be ran with 1 input, the data to send to the http client that requested the data.